 * Attract native wildlife to your garden and provide valuable habitat

-* Grow easily, as local species are well adapted to local soils and climatic conditions;
+* Grow easily, as local species are well adapted to local soils and

 * Help maintain the natural balance so reducing pest outbreaks;